FletcherGallop/FletcherGallop.github.io/_posts/2019-4-01-Docker-From-Scratch-Part2.md

 Follow me into the [next blog](https://fletchergallop.github.io/Docker-From-Scratch-Part3/) where I'll talk about docker-ising these apps!

-_Feel free to message me at my social media accounts for any questions or comments! - Thanks!_
+_Feel free to message me at @fletchergallop on Twitter for any questions or comments! - Thanks!_